-Note: 20.1 Disclosures required under Section 22 of the Micro, Small and Medium Enterprises Development Act, 2006
+Note: 20.2 Disclosures required under Section 22 of the Micro, Small and Medium Enterprises Development Act, 2006

-Particulars As at 31 March, 2021 As at 31 March, 2020 ₹ Lakh ₹ Lakh (a) The amount remaining unpaid to any supplier at the end of each accounting year (i) The principal amount remaining unpaid to any supplier at the end of each accounting year 388.67 55.37 (ii) Interest due thereon remaining unpaid to any supplier as at the end of the accounting year.
-3.96 1.27 (b) The amount of interest paid by the buyer in terms of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006, along with the amount of the payment made to the supplier beyond the appointed day during each accounting year; •
+Par ticulars As at 31 March, 2022 As at 31 March, 2021 ₹ Lakh ₹ Lakh (a) The amount remaining unpaid to any supplier at the end of each accounting year (i) The principal amount remaining unpaid to any supplier at the end of each accounting year 147.60 388.67 (ii) Interest due thereon remaining unpaid to any supplier as at the end of the accounting year.
+3.97 3.96 (b) The amount of interest paid by the buyer in terms of section 16 of the Micro, Small and Medium Enterprises Development Act, 2006, along with the amount of the payment made to the supplier beyond the appointed day during each accounting year; • (c) The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under the Micro, Small and Medium Enterprises Development Act, 2006; , - (d) The amount of interest accrued and remaining unpaid at the end of each accounting year; and , •

-Particulars As at 31 March, 2021 As at 31 March, 2020 ₹ Lakh ₹ Lakh (c) The amount of interest due and payable for the period of delay in making payment (which have been paid but beyond the appointed day during the year) but without adding the interest specified under the Micro, Small and Medium Enterprises Development Act, 2006; (d) The amount of interest accrued and remaining unpaid at the end of each , 0.10 accounting year; and (e) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues above are actually paid to the small enterprise, for the purpose of disallowance of a deductible expenditure under section 23 of the Micro, Small and Medium Enterprises Development Act, 2006. • Total 392.63 56.74
+Particulars As at 31 March, 2022 As at 31 March, 2021 ₹ Lakh ₹ Lakh (e) The amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues above are actually paid to the small enterprise, for the purpose of disallowance of a deductible expenditure under section 23 of the Micro, Small and Medium Enterprises Development Act, 2006. · , Total 151.57 392.63

-Dues to Micro and Small Enterprises have been determined to the extent such parties have been identified on the basis of informtion collected by the Management.
+Dues to Micro and Small Enterprises have been determined to the extent such parties have been identified on the basis of information collected by the Management.
 This has been relied upon by the auditors.